 1. List each client service and the cost of each service.
-Client Services may include, but is not limited to, participant support costs such as emergency financial assistance, transportation assistance, stipends for beneficiaries to attend trainings, and any contract personnel that will be providing services to Beneficiaries.
+Client Services may include, but is not limited to, participant support costs such as emergency financial assistance, transportation assistance, stipends for beneficiaries to attend trainings, mileage for staff to transport a client, and any contract personnel that will be providing services to

+Beneficiaries.
 An itemized break-out of each client service is required, and extra lines may be inserted into this table.